sailthru/stolos/README.md

 Creating a plugin
 ---------------

-Plugins hook arbitrary code into Stolos.
-By default, Stolos supports executing bash applications and, for convenience, Spark (python) applications.
-If you wish to add another plugin, you should create a file in the stolos/plugins directory named "xyz_plugin.py."

-    ./stolos/plugins/xyz_plugin.py

-This plugin file must define exactly two things:
+Plugins define how Stolos should execute an Application's jobs.
+By default, Stolos supports executing bash applications and Python Spark (pyspark) applications.
+In general, just using the bash plugin is fine for most scenarios.
+However, we expose a plugin api so that you may more tightly couple your running application to Stolos's runtime environment.
+It might make sense to do this if you want your application to share the same process as Stolos, or perhaps you wish to standardize the way different applications are initialized.

+If you wish to add another plugin to Stolos or use your own, please follow these instructions.
+If you wish to create a custom plugin, create a python file that defines exactly two things:

   - It must define a `main(ns)` function.  `ns` is an `argparse.Namespace` instance.
 This function should use the values defined by variables